Intra-Cellular Therapies Reports Second Quarter 2022 Financial Results and Provides Corporate Update

 - Selling, general and administrative (SG&A) expenses were

-$69.9 millionfor the second quarter of 2021, compared to $41.4 millionfor the same period in 2020.
-This increase is primarily due to an increase in commercialization and marketing costs.
+$100.3 millionfor the second quarter of 2022, compared to $69.9 millionfor the second quarter of 2021.
+This increase is primarily due to an increase in marketing and advertising expenses and labor related costs.

 - Cash, cash equivalents, restricted cash and investment securities totaled

-- Presentations: In the second quarter of 2021, presented at the
+- Presentations: In the second quarter of 2022, there were lumateperone research presentations at the

 Conference Call and Webcast Details